 My rate for a basic one-pass copy edit is five dollars ($5) per thousand words for manuscripts up to 10,000 words.
-Over 10,000 words, the rate is $6 per thousand.
+Over 10,000 words, the rate is six dollars ($6) per thousand.
 This rate assumes you have done some basic editing, spell checking, and cleanup of the manuscript beforehand.
-If a piece needs major clean-up work, excessive editing, or I feel it’s not ready for my editing services (that is, it needs major revisions), I’ll decline to edit it and kick it back with my advice, but if you still want it edited, we can negotiate a new rate.
+If a piece needs significant clean-up work, excessive editing, or I feel it’s not ready for my editing services (that is, it needs major revisions), I’ll either decline to edit it and kick it back with my advice, or if you still want it edited, we can negotiate a new rate.
 In any case, these rates apply to the general limits of what is listed below:

 - Word usage errors